Specific Health Concern >> Lyme Disease

 Address Lyme Disease Click Here

-In patients who have non-specific symptoms after being treated for Lyme disease, and no evidence of active infection (patients with PLDS), studies have shown that more antibiotic therapy is not helpful and can be dangerous.
+In patients who have non-specific symptoms after being treated for Lyme disease, and no evidence of active infection (patients with Post Lyme Disease Syndrome or PLDS), studies have shown that more antibiotic therapy is not helpful and can be dangerous.

-Has NIAID looked at the potential benefits of long-term antibiotic therapy on PLDS?
+Has NIAID (National Institute of Allergy and Infectious Diseases) looked at the potential benefits of long-term antibiotic therapy on PLDS?

 Yes.
 In an effort to address the confusion regarding appropriate therapy, NIAID has funded three placebo-controlled clinical trials on the efficacy of prolonged antibiotic therapy for treating PLDS.
 The published results were subjected to rigorous statistical, editorial, and scientific peer review.